Precision-Coding/Projectile-Motion-Sim/README.md

 ## Features

 - Users can adjust the launch angle of the projectile by moving the mouse cursor.
-- Users can adjust the initial velocity of the projectile by clicking and dragging the mouse.
+- Users can adjust the initial velocity of the projectile by moving the mouse on the screen.
 - Realistic projectile motion simulation based on physics principles.
 - Visualization of the trajectory of the projectile.